-Approximately 375 farms are presently active in Prince George's County (2007 Census of Agriculture).
+Approximately 1,360 farms are presently active in Prince George's County (Prince George's County Farm Bureau, 2019).
 Agricultural activities conducted on these farms include raising crops, livestock, or a combination of both.
 Crop residuals, livestock and poultry manure by-products are usually returned to the soil on-site.
 Small surpluses are sold for fertilizer or compost.
 Cut wood materials may be sold as fuel or chipped for use as mulch.
 Dead livestock are usually buried on-site.
 In the event of disease where contamination hazards exist, dead livestock are incinerated in pathological incinerators by order of the United States Department of Agriculture and State Board or Agriculture.
-Agricultural waste is usually returned to the soil.